-As a 100% remote company, continued team members cite many advantages to working from home, from shedding lengthy commutes to having more time with family or for activities they enjoy outside of work.
+As a 100% remote company, Continued team members cite many advantages to working from home, from shedding lengthy commutes to having more time for family or activities they enjoy outside of work.

 Among the benefits of virtual work, the ability to work alongside their pets is a highlight for many.

 Many team members agree the “pet effect” decreases stress levels and increases happiness, productivity, and even exercise levels.